 The current roster of published EDXL Standards includes:

-The specification (EDXL-CAP), with various dedicated profiles
+The Common Alerting Protocol v1.2 (EDXL-CAP) specification, with various dedicated profiles

-The (EDXL-DE)
+The Distribution Element v2.0 (EDXL-DE) specification

-The (EDXL-HAVE)
+The Hospital AVailability Exchange v1.0 (EDXL-HAVE) specification

-The (EDXL-RM)
+The Resource Messaging v1.0 (EDXL-RM) specification

-The Situation Reporting specification v1.0 (EDXL-SitRep)
+The Situation Reporting v1.0 (EDXL-SitRep) specification

-The primary purpose of EDXL-HAVE is to provide an XML-based reporting format that allows information to be shared about a set (network?) of health facilities including the communication of the status of a health facility, its services, and its resources.
-These include bed capacity and availability, emergency department status, staffing levels, available service coverage, and the status of a health facilities operations and resources.
+The primary purpose of EDXL-HAVE is to provide an XML-based reporting format that allows information to be shared about a coalition of healthcare facilities including the communication of the status of a healthcare facility, its services, and its resources.
+These include bed capacity and availability, emergency department status, staffing levels, available service coverage, and the status of a healthcare facilities operations and resources.

-The primary audience for EDXL-HAVE is the broad community that interacts with health facilities and it is intended to be used as a tool to automate information flow in and out of the health network.
-It is not intended to be a tool used for internal administration of health facilities as other standards organizations (e.g. Health System Level Seven International – www.hl7.org) already handle this domain.
+The primary audience for EDXL-HAVE is the broad community that interacts with healthcare facilities and it is intended to be used as a tool to automate information flow in and out of the healthcare network.
+It is not intended to be a tool used for internal administration of healthcare facilities as other standards organizations (e.g. Health System Level Seven International – www.hl7.org) already handle this domain.

 History